Sports Philanthropy Certificate

 In her current role as Vice President of Community Relations for the Portland Timbers and Thorns, Kristel oversees the club’s community partnerships, programs, and philanthropic activities under the Stand Together platform, including the Portland Timbers Community Fund and Fields For All, the local field building initiative.
 Kristel transitioned into the position after managing the day-to-day marketing, creative development, media buying, outreach and grassroots programming as the team’s Hispanic Business Development Manager.
 Prior to joining the Portland Timbers, Kristel ran her own advertising firm, Picante Solutions, Inc. and created the Familia, Salud, y Vida Latino Health Fair in Portland.
 In addition, Kristel has worked with KUNP Univision and Comcast Spotlight in advertising sales, as well as the J.R.
 Simplot Company in Boise.
 Kristel graduated from Linfield College with a degree in International Business.
 In her free time, Kristel enjoys spending time outdoors with her family.

 To be admitted to the Sports Philanthropy Certificate program, students must have completed a bachelor’s degree from an accredited program.
-The application form should be filled out and e-mailed to George Washington University at email@example.com.
-Your application will be reviewed for approval by the program staff.
+The application form should be filled out and emailed to us.
+Your application will then be reviewed for approval by our program staff.

-*Please note that students are required to cover the cost of personal travel to the residency, as well as lodging and transportation.
+Please note: students are required to cover the costs of personal travel to the residency as well as lodging and transportation.

 Because the Sports Philanthropy Certificate program is a non-degree program, federally funded student loan programs are not generally available and the program is not eligible for deferment of such loans.
 But private lending institutions may be able to finance your education.

-If a student withdraws form the program 30 days before the start date, refund is 100% of tuition minus a $100 withdrawal fee.
-If a student withdraws from the program within seven days of the start date, no refund is granted.
-A student who withdraws between the 30- and seven-day will either receive a full credit to the program the following year or a 50% refund.
+If a student withdraws from the program 30 days before the start date, we will refund 100% of the tuition minus a $100 withdrawal fee.
+If a student withdraws from the program within seven days of the start date, no refund will be given.
+If a student withdraws from the program between the 30- and seven-day timeframes, we will issue either a full credit to the program the following year or a 50% refund.

-For more information on courses, faculty, residency or other general questions, contact the Sports Philanthropy Certificate program at email@example.com
+For more information on courses, faculty, residency or other general questions, contact the Sports Philanthropy Certificate program via email